On Air With AIB: Season 1

-Two
+Season 2

 They changed the format by creating shorter segments, inviting guests, introducing a podcast style segment, and making it multilingual.
 It was 10 episodes long, and uploaded as shorter segments online.
-The premier was called "underwhelming at best."
+The premier was described by Film Companion as "underwhelming at best."
 Many frequent collaborators such as comedians Abish Matthew, Kanan Gill, Biswa Kalyan Rath, Rahul Subramaniam, Kenny Sebastian, Varun Thakur, Neville Shah, Kaneez Surka, Sumukhi Suresh, Zakir Khan, Anuvab Pal, Azeem Banatwala, Malika Dua and Varun Grover were the guest interviews.